document.lastModified :

 The SAPreamp is mounted inside a 3D printed enclosure with antenna wires soldered to pads on the PCB.
 These wires exit through the enclosure walls and terminate at the top and near the bottom of the mast.
 The CAT5 cable exits downward from the enclosure bottom and is clamped by the enclosure cover which has a silicone gasket.
 The result is a water resistant housing for the electronics.

 The preamp design uses a ADA4930 in a transformerless output configuration to drive one pair of the CAT5 cable.
-The following picture is of a prior ADF6432 design which is no longer preferred.
+The following picture is of a similar prior ADF6432 design which is no longer preferred.

 Characteristics -